Who are the current Parish Councillors?

 Open surgeries are held on pre-scheduled Wednesday mornings (approximately every three months) at Dove Cottage where the public has a chance to meet Parish Councillors to discuss matters that may concern them.

-Future meeting dates are published here.
+Future meeting dates for the remainder of 2022 are published here.

 There is also an Annual Parish Meeting, and the public are allowed to participate during this meeting.